Summary

 - HSV-2 is mostly spread through genital contact and should, therefore, raise suspicion for sexual abuse if found in children.

-- Perinatal transmission (e.g., during childbirth if the mother is symptomatic) is more common for HSV-2.
+- Perinatal transmission (e.g., during childbirth if the birthing parent is symptomatic) is more common for HSV-2.

 -